-- NEW: A German lawmaker meets with Snowden and invites him to testify before parliament
+- A German lawmaker meets with Snowden and invites him to testify before parliament

 - Snowden to start job Friday with major Russian website, one of his lawyers says

 - Lawyer declines to name site, citing security concerns

 - Russia gave asylum to Snowden in August after he leaked info about U.S. spy programs

 Weeks after getting asylum in Russia, Edward Snowden now has a job there, one of his lawyers says.

 Snowden, the U.S. national security contractor turned leaker, will start a job Friday with a major Russian website, his attorney Anatoly Kucherena told CNN Thursday.

 Kucherena declined to name the employer for security reasons.
 He told Russian state-run news agency RIA Novosti that Snowden would perform maintenance for the site.